 A cat whose immune system isn’t working as well as it should need some extra precautions to reduce his risks of catching diseases or parasites.
 Some ways you can do this include:

-- Always watch for minor signs of sickness and act – Pet owners who have immunocompromised cats should never use a wait and see approach when it comes to the health of their cat.
-At the first sign of any symptoms, the cat should be seen by a veterinarian.
+Pet owners who have immunocompromised cats should never use a wait and see approach when it comes to the health of their cat.
+Seek veterinary care at the first sign of any symptoms.

-- Avoid raw meat – Do not feed your cat raw meat to reduce the risk of foodborne bacterial or parasitic infections.
-A good quality commercial diet is recommended for immunocompromised cats.
+Do not feed your cat raw meat to reduce the risk of foodborne bacterial or parasitic infections.
+Feed a premium commercial diet.

-- Keep your cat indoors – Immunocompromised cats should not be allowed to go outside or to hunt.
+Do not allow immunocompromised cats to go outside or hunt.
 Both of which expose them to potential risks of infection.

-- Don’t adopt new pets – It is recommended that an immunocompromised cat be the only pet in the household if possible.
+If possible, the immunocompromised cat should be the only pet in the home.
 Certainly, it is not a good idea to introduce new cats to the home of an immunocompromised cat.

-- Regularly disinfect – Cleanliness and hygiene is even more important in the cat who is immunocompromised.
+Cleanliness and hygiene are even more important for the cat who is immunocompromised.
 Regularly disinfect bowls, litter trays, floors, bedding and cat toys.
 See here for disinfectants which are safe for cats.

-- Wash your hands – If you have been in contact with other animals, make sure hands are washed before touching your own cat.
-Hands should also be washed after gardening, and before/after preparing food.
+If you have been in contact with other animals.
+Wash hands after gardening and before/after preparing food.